-This quickstart will cover how to run the new PubNub Moderation Dashboard locally to moderate chat messages and enforce community guidelines.
-After reading this quickstart you’ll be able to try the Moderation Dashboard, armed with a high-level overview of the chat moderation functionality you can expect.
-You will be able to configure the moderation tools described here on users and chat messages to enforce community guidelines, filter profanity, ban users, and more in real-time.
+This quick start will cover how to run the PubNub Chat Moderation Dashboard locally to moderate chat messages and enforce community guidelines.
+After reading this quick start you’ll be able to try the Moderation Dashboard, armed with a high-level overview of the chat moderation functionality you can expect.
+You will be able to configure the moderation tools described here on users and chat messages to enforce community guidelines, filter profanity, ban users, and more in real time.

 Moderating user messages and images is an essential feature for chat apps and chat rooms.
 However, it’s not an easy task to build moderation tools, and there are a lot of objectives and features to consider.
 Building a dashboard takes away from the time you could be building other things you care about.
 So we did it for you.
-Introducing the new Open Source PubNub Moderation Dashboard, a project that you can use to moderate chat messages and images in real-time for any of your PubNub API keys.
+The Open Source PubNub Moderation Dashboard is a project that you can use to moderate chat messages and images in real time for any of your PubNub API keys.
 It’s totally free for you to take and use.

 Let’s review what the Moderation Dashboard can do for you.

 The PubNub Moderation Dashboard provides you with moderation tools to configure moderation settings for chat moderation on PubNub API keys.
 The open source Moderation Dashboard is loaded with features, such as profanity filtering and channel moderation, that any chat developer needs to moderate user activity and enforce community guidelines.
 Administrators can also view a live stream of chat messages, manually moderate them, as well as revoke user permissions in a channel.